MetabrainAGI/Awaker/README.md

 ## News

 - **2024.11.17**: We have released the **Awaker2.5-VL** model.
+It scales the multimodal large language model (MLLM) with mixture of experts in a stable way.
 The model weights and the inference code are now available.
 Superior open-source Awaker models are coming soon.

 ## Performance